Safaid-Ansari/Voosh-Assessment/README.md

 ## if you want to clone this repo then you will do two things

+# make sure that both backend and frontend run on the server along first start backend part and second start frontend part

 first thing that : clone front-end and back-end Repository of full project

 ## Link Here for Front-End Repository : https://github.com/Safaid-Ansari/userinterface